 The Game of Thrones has significant lessons in customer service for business owners.

 You must get into the mind of your customer and determine their needs in order to satisfy them efficiently.
 Bran Stark can get into the minds of people.
-In the Game of Thrones, Bram consistently teaches and reminds us that customer service can give you valuable insights into the needs and desires of your customers enabling you to set your product roadmap for the long term.
+In-Game of Thrones, Bram consistently teaches and reminds us that customer service can give you valuable insights into the needs and desires of your customers enabling you to set your product roadmap for the long term.
 It is therefore highly recommended that you put yourself in the shoes of your customers in order to determine what they really want.
-Businesses, in an attempt to identify their clients’ needs, may choose to outsource their call center to experts who’ve been in the customer service business since several years.
+Businesses, in an attempt to identify their client’s needs, may choose to outsource call center to experts who’ve been in the customer service business for several years.

 It is important to build and sustain customer loyalty.
 Customers can maintain high levels of loyalty to brands and businesses that go out of their way to offer them more than it is expected of them.
 Brienne maintains her high levels of commitment to her King long after he dies.
 Even after she realizes that her efforts are in vain, and her mission is impossible she perseveres and focuses on seeing it done.
 It’s not easy to attain such high levels of commitment from customers but every business should seek to achieve maximum customer loyalty.

 Daenerys Targaryen, the queen of the dragons and exiled princess of the Targaryen dynasty, is a loving princess to her subjects to the extent that they would do anything for her since they feel loved and secure with her.
 This princess has excellent skills that could work in customer service since once a customer feels valued they remain loyal to such brands.